-This summer, I'm a software engineering intern at The Markup, a digital publication that covers the effects of technology and Big Tech on government, business, and civil society.
+This summer, I was a software engineering intern at The Markup, a digital publication that covers the effects of technology and Big Tech on government, business, and civil society.
 I wrote a blog post about my experience.

 In the summers of 2020 and 2022, I was a news platforms intern for Berkeleyside where I helped migrate content and templates to Newspack.
 It was interesting to see how an already modern, digital-only newsroom handled the sudden shift to working from home and the never ending stream of coronavirus news.

 In 2021, I was a data science intern at the San Francisco AIDS Foundation where I was trained in HIPAA compliance and helped visualize hepatitis C patient pathways.
 I learned the importance of gaining and maintaining people’s trust, as well as the power that clear visualization can bring to help everyone understand large amounts of raw data.

 My mantra when it comes to how I use my spare time is: Make things better by making better things.

 Every day, students grapple with dozens of confusing web portals, emails, Instagram accounts, calendars, and posters.
 I created 75grand, a work-in-progress student portal for Macalester College, as a central dashboard for the school.